Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 2/5
+### Misinformed Clues: 4/5
-**Fair - Below expectations**
+**Very Good - Exceeds expectations**

-The misinformed clues are weak.
-The first clue, 'layered meats and cheeses, often served with a side of crispy, golden-brown fried potatoes,' introduces 'fried potatoes' which has no relevant connection to Pizza Margherita or any of the provided choices, making it too random rather than productively ambiguous.
-While 'layered meats and cheeses' could vaguely suggest Pepperoni Pizza, the potato part makes it confusing in a non-useful way.
-The second clue, 'variety of different sauces like pesto, barbecue, and even a white garlic sauce,' is better as it broadens the concept of 'pizza' in general, creating some ambiguity for Margherita, but it's not strong enough to compensate for the first clue's irrelevance.
+The misinformed clues have a good partial truth (dessert, spicy food) but the misdirection is subtle enough to be effective.
+They maintain a connection to food in general, which is appropriate given the answer choice.

 ✅ Strengths:
 - Attempt to create ambiguity